 Introduction

-I am Stuart Barker the ISO 27001 Ninja and this is the ISO 27001 Access Control Policy
+I am Stuart Barker, the ISO 27001 Ninja and author of the Ultimate ISO 27001 Toolkit and this is everything you need to know about the ISO27001:2022 Access Control Policy.

 Table of contents